rune004/mkdocs/docs/proxmox-errors.md

 ### Windows ISO Fail to boot

-!!! warning "Windows ISO Fail to boot"
+!!! failure "Windows ISO Fail to boot"

     This error seems to have something to do with, not having QEMU Guest Agent installed/enabled from the Proxmox VM wizard.